Constitution

 Section I: Right to Petition

-Members of the Association have the right to present a petition signed by one-third of the members of the Association to the Secretary of SGA in order to:
+Members of SGA have the right to present a petition signed by one-third of the members of SGA to the Secretary of SGA in order to

-4. Request any matter of concern be referred to a vote of the Association
+- Request any matter of concern be referred to a vote of SGA

-Subsection D: Impeachment can also be accomplished by a two-thirds vote of the Officer’s constituency, providing that two-thirds of the constituency votes.
+Subsection C: Removal from office can also be accomplished by a two-thirds vote of the Officer’s constituency, providing that two-thirds of the constituency votes.

 Section I: Authority